z0v3r1n/z0v3r1n.github.io/content/posts/fsop_exitinction_openecsc/index.md

 ## Conclusion

 Alright — that’s the ride.
 I hope this made sense and thanks for reading — hope you enjoyed the teardown.
+If anything above looks wrong, sloppy, or just plain cursed — tell me.
+I'm pretty new to file struct exploitation so corrections, nitpicks, and roasts are welcome.

 ## References